A Prayer for a Sick Parent

 Use this prayer as-is, or let it guide your own words.
 There is no perfect formula — God cares about honesty, not performance.

-Father, my mom (or dad) is sick, and I feel so small in front of it.
-You know every detail of this illness that I cannot control — the test results, the long nights, the fear I carry into their room.
-Thank you that you are already at the bedside, strengthening and sustaining them when I can't.
-Steady my own heart with your peace, and let me be a calm, loving presence instead of an anxious one.
-Whether you bring healing in this life or carry them gently home to you, help us both to trust that they are held in hands kinder and stronger than mine.
-Give me strength for today, and the grace to love them well in the time we have.
+Father, my mom or dad is sick, and I feel small in the face of it.
+You know every part of this illness — the test results, the long nights, the uncertainty, and the fear I carry with me.
+Thank you for being near to them, even when I cannot fix what is happening.
+Thank you for being at their bedside, strengthening and sustaining them in ways I may never see.
+Please steady my heart with your peace.
+Help me not to be ruled by anxiety, but to be a calm, loving presence for them.
+Give the doctors wisdom, give my parent comfort, and give our family strength for each day.
+Lord, I ask for healing.
+But whatever comes, help us trust that my parent is held in hands kinder and stronger than mine.
+Give me grace to love them well, courage to face today, and peace in the time we have together.
 Amen.

 One Small Step